Stop by the Office

 Do you have teachers who will teach in my home?

 All of our lessons and classes take place at our facility located in Vienna, VA.
 As of now, we do not have any teachers that will travel to your home.
+We do, however, offer online lessons as an alternative to in-person lessons.

 My child came home sick from school.
 What are the rules on make-ups, and why can't I make up the lesson when I cancel the day of?